-A fuel fill is located on each gunwale and is marked "GAS."
-The port fill is used to fill the aft tank.
-The starboard fill is used for the forward tank.
+Gasoline fuel fill

 The fuel fill is opened by turning it counterclockwise.
-After fueling, screw the cap on in a clockwise direction until an audible click is heard indicating that the cap is seated.
-If the cap is lost or damaged replace only with original equipment.
-During refueling the tank vents out at both the fuel fill plate and the vent located on the side of the hull.
+After fueling, screw the cap on in a clockwise direction until an audible click is heard, indicating that the cap is seated.
+If the cap is lost or damaged, replace only with original equipment; contact Pursuit Customer Relations or your Pursuit dealer.
+During refueling, the tank vents out at both the fuel fill plate and the vent located on the side of the hull.
 Note: There should not be any residual fuel at the vent but there could be residual fuel at the deck fill plate.
 Do not block or restrict either of these vents.